Introduction

 linux-vm Running virtlab-pt-1 10.66.10.14 79m

-The virtual machine is running on the virtlab-pt-1 node.
+We can see that it is currently running on the virtlab-pt-1 node.

 To migrate a virtual machine from one host to another, taking into account the virtual machine placement requirements, the command is used: